-Table 5.18 - PlanItem attributes
+Table 5.23 - PlanItem attributes

-Table 5.18 - Planitem attributes definitionRef : PlanItemDefinition[1] Reference to the corresponding PlanItemDefinition object.
+Table 5.23 - PlanItem attributes т. itemControl : PlanItemControl[01] The PlanItemControl controls aspects of the behavior of instances of the PlanItem object.
+France doject.
+If a PlanItemControl object is specified for a PlanItem, then it MUST overwrite the PlanItemControl object of the associated PlanItemDefinition element.
+Otherwise, the behavior of the PlanItem object is specified by the PlanItemControl object of its associated PlanItemDefinition.
+PlanItemControl is specified in . definitionRef : PlanItemDefinition[1] Reference to the corresponding PlanItemDefinition object.
 For every PlanItem object, there MUST be exactly one PlanItemDefinition object.
 DefinitionRef MUST NOT represent the Stage that is the casePlanModel of the Case.
 DefinitionRef MUST NOT represent a PlanFragment that is not a Stage.
 This implies that a PlanFragment, not being a Stage, cannot be used as PlanItem inside a PlanFragment or Stage.
 As PlanItems may refer to a PlanItemDefinition that is a Stage, Stages can be nested.
 A Stage is said to be "nested" in another Stage, when the Stage is the PlanItemDefinition of a PlanItem that is contained in that other Stage, either directly, or recursively through even other Stages.
-DefinitionRef of a PlanItem that is contained by a Stage MUST NOT be that Stage or any Stage in which that Stage is nested. entryCriteriaRefs : Sentry[0] Reference to zero or more Sentries that represent the PlanItem's entry criteria.
-EntryCriteriaRefs of a PlanItem MUST refer to Sentries that are contained by the Stage or PlanFragment that contains that PlanItem.
-A PlanItem that is defined by an EventListener MUST NOT have entryCriteriaRefs. exitCriteriaRefs : Sentry[0] Reference to zero or more Sentries that represent the PlanItem's exit criteria.
-ExitCriteriaRefs of a PlanItem MUST refer to Sentries that are contained by the Stage or PlanFragment that contains that PlanItem.
+DefinitionRef of a PlanItem that is contained by a Stage MUST NOT be that Stage or any Stage in which that Stage is nested.
+Issue CR-3: add text A PlanItem can only refer to a PlanItemDefinition that is defined in the same Stage than the PlanItem or in one of its parents.
+When the PlanItem is contained in a PlanFragment , the PlanItemDefinition of that PlanItem MUST be contained by the parent Stage of the Plan Fragment or by a direct of indirect parent Stage of that Plan Fragment.
+See 5.4.5.4 for an example.
+Issue CR-98: modify text entryCriteria : EntryCriterion[0] Zero or more EntryCriterion for that PlanItem.
+A PlanItem that is defined by an EventListener MUST NOT have entryCriteriaRefs. exitCriteria : ExitCriterion[0] Zero or more ExitCriterion for that PlanItem.
 A PlanItem that is defined by an EventListener or Milestone MUST NOT have exitCriteriaRefs.
-A PlanItem that is defined by a Task that is non-blocking (isBlocking set to "false") MUST NOT have exitCreteriaRefs .
+A PlanItem that is defined by a Task that is non-blocking (isBlocking set to "false") MUST NOT have exitCriteriaRefs.